openebs/openebs/contribute/design/1.x/migrate/spc-to-cspc-migration.md

   2. Set the PV to `Retain` reclaim policy to prevent deletion of OpenEBS resources.

   3. A temporary CStorVolumePolicy with target deploy configurations and CSPI names from old CVRs will be created.
 This is facilitate the creation `cstor/v1` CVRs on the same pool as the old `openebs.io/v1alpha1` CVRs were.
-I also help preserve any configuration set on the target deployment of old volume.
+It also help preserve any configuration set on the target deployment of old volume.

   4. Recreate PVC with volumeName already populated & csi driver info